 I thoroughly recommend spending the night at The Palm Resort, which we paid about $80 between us.
 Bargain.

 It’s a long trip from Perth to the Principality and you’ll probably want to break up the drive along the way.

 The Hutt Lagoon is around a forty minute drive from the Principality.
 At certain times of the year, algae and the high salt content turn the lagoon pink, which is certainly something worth seeing.

 If you take the scenic tourist route from Perth, you’ll pass the entry point for The Pinnacles, 500,000 year old limestone stacks in the desert, not far from the WA coastline.

 It’s well worth stopping here to stretch your legs for an hour or so, particularly if you’re visiting on a weekday – you might just get most of the place to yourself!

 Other articles like this

-57 unusual things to do in Melbourne
+- Check out 50+ unusual things to do in Melbourne.

-Where to find the painted silos of Victoria
+- Where to find the painted silos of Victoria.

-Visit a castle in Melbourne
+- Visit a really neat castle in Melbourne.